bartongroup/aacon/docs/v_1_1/getting_started.rst

 AACon is available as a SOAP web service, a stand alone Java executable and a Java library with concise API for accessing all the conservation methods programmatically.
 The executable runs on all platforms that support Java version 6 and above (Windows, Unix/Linux, Mac).

+Since December 2011, over 15,000 AACon calculations have been performed through the popular sequence analysis program `Jalview`_ and `JABAWS`_ servers.

 ------------

 .. _benefits: